Here's an update on what happened to Christopher Coates, the veteran civil rights attorney

 The complaint, which accused party members of intimidating voters at a Philadelphia polling place while wearing black berets, black combat boots, black dress shirts and black jackets with military-style markings, and wielding a nightstick, was later dismissed by Obama administration political appointees at the Justice Department.

 Coates and another voting section attorney, J. Christian Adams were ordered not to cooperate with an investigation of the matter by the U.S. Commission on Civil Rights.
-Mr. Adam's lawyer, Jim Miles of Lexington, S.C., was surprised at the decision to transfer Coates.
+Mr. Adam's lawyer, Jim Miles of Lexington, S.C.,

 "As it has been explained to me, Mr. Coates was an attorney of great skill, and it is ironic he would be moved out of that position," Mr. Miles said.
 "But I assure you his quality of life will be substantially improved by moving to South Carolina out of the Washington Beltway area."